Reece Wabara

 Reece Wabara (born 28 December 1991) is an English businessman and former professional footballer who played as a defender.
 He is also a former England U20 international.

 Club career

 Manchester City

-Reece is a central defender or left/right full back who signed for Manchester City's academy from Walsall's School of Excellence in 2007.
+Reece was a central defender and full back who signed for Manchester City's academy from Walsall's School of Excellence in 2007.
 In May 2008, Reece signed his first professional scholarship with the club.

 Wabara began his City career playing in the academy and eventually become captain of under-16s side, before moving on to becoming a mainstay in the Elite Development Squad.
 He committed his long-term future to the Blues by signing a three-year deal in March 2011 worth an estimated one million pounds.
 After given number fifty seven shirt, Wabara made his first team debut on the last day of the 2010–11 season against Bolton Wanderers when he came on as a substitute for Pablo Zabaleta.

 He left Manchester City on 14 April 2014, after having his contract cancelled by mutual consent.